 Every Shraddhavan enjoys the recitations of Mantra, Gajar and Stotras during the Utsav.

-The Upasana commences with the recitation of prayer (mentioned below) that invokes Lord Dattaguru, for 54 times.
+The upasana commences with the recitation of prayer (mentioned below) that invokes Shree Dattaguru, 54 times.

 भोः दत्तगुरु । कृपया समागच्छ ।